Sandwich fillings for kids

-PBJ – For a special treat, make your own version of this American classic by spreading crunchy or smooth peanut butter over buttered bread, then topping with an equal amount of blackcurrant or raspberry jam.
+PBJ – For a special treat, make your own version of this American classic by spreading crunchy or smooth peanut butter (try our homemade peanut butter) over buttered bread, then topping with an equal amount of blackcurrant or raspberry jam.

 Omelette – Not your average sandwich filling, but our hearty veggie omelette rolls will be a hit with the kids.
 Fill the omelettes with juicy cherry tomatoes, crumbled feta and spinach.
 Add extra salad if you like, and older children may like a touch of salsa or pickle as well.

-Salmon smash – Mash up a drained and boned can of red salmon with a little tomato ketchup.
+Salmon smash – Mash up a drained and boned tin of red salmon with a little tomato ketchup.
 Spread onto wholemeal or granary bread and sprinkle with lots of mustard and cress.

 Tandoori chicken wraps – Roll chapattis or flour tortillas around a filling of ready-cooked tandoori chicken pieces, shredded lettuce and chopped tomato.
 Serve with dollops of bought chunky cucumber raita.

-Cream cheese & roasted red pepper bagels – Fill onion or regulars bagels with soft cheese and roasted peppers from a jar.
+Cream cheese & roasted red pepper bagels – Fill onion or regular bagels with soft cheese and roasted peppers from a jar.

 Creamy smoked mackerel – Skin and flake smoked mackerel fillets, then mix with a little mayonnaise and Greek yogurt.
 Spread onto thick wholemeal bread and top with crisp lettuce leaves.